Turrbal: Name

 The ethnonym Turrbal is an exonym which is thought to derive from the root turr/dhur (bora ring) and -bal, signifying "those who say turr or dhur for a bora ring", rather than using the other tribe's customary term bool.
-It was the toponym used in 1841 by native guides from Nundah who led the group of German Lutheran missionaries to the Ningy Ningy at what became Toorbul Point, in the area where they established the Zion Hill Mission.
+It was the toponym used in 1841 by native guides from Nundah who led the group of German Lutheran missionaries to the Ningy Ningy at what became Toorbul Point.
+The area around Nundah and Toombul is where German missionaries established the Zion Hill Mission.

 Language

 Turrbal is considered either a dialect of the Yuggera language, or a separate language, one of five subgroups of the Durubalic branch of the Pama-Nyungan languages.
 Tom Petrie, son of one of the founding families of the Brisbane area settlements, mixed freely with the Turrbal, and mastered the language and the contiguous dialects from an early age.
 He stated that Turrbal was spoken from Gold Creek and Moggill, north as far as North Pine, and south to the Logan River.
-Connors, however, states that the Yaggera (Yuggera) language group spread south of the Brisbane River from the Brisbane River Valley to the present South Bank almost to Morton Bay.
+Connors, however, states that the Yaggera (Yuggera) language group spread south of the Brisbane River from the Brisbane River Valley to the present South Bank almost to Moreton Bay.

 Meanjin (also Meeanjin, Mianjin) is a Turrbal/Yuggera word whose various etymologies suggest a meaning of "spike place" or "tulip wood".
 (Note: "The original name of Brisbane can be traced back to just two phonetic versions of the one name."
 The transcription variations range from Makandschin, Megandsin (exonym) Miantjun, Mientjin., Magoo-jin, Magandjin(from magan, tulipwood).
 The suggestion that it refers to a spike (migan) would allow various meanings such as "the shape of the point, ground being dug up, and weaponry".
 The (d)jin suffix marks a plural (of "place, district, river".)
 (Charlton 2023)) It was used for the area now covered by Gardens Point and the Brisbane central business district.
 The Turrbal called the early Brisbane settlement "Umpi Korrumba" meaning "many houses".